MuthurajMuthulingam/WhetherPredictor/README.md

 - Delegation, Observer, TargetAction

 Message
- This prototype would have been completed if the lended system resources have been granted.
+ This prototype is partially completed with lent system resources.
 Step 1 wasn't completed and step 2 has been completed functionaly.
 Request to go through implementation and allow me the some time to complete the assignment